LeungWuhan/Note/Fightclub.md

 **The things you own end up owning you.**

 **You are not your job.
-You're not  how much money you have in the bank, not the car you drive, not the contents of your wallet**
+You're not  how much money you have in the bank, not the car you drive, not the contents of your wallet
+You're part of something bigger**

 *What are we then ?
  Consumers?*